msvanberg/msvanberg.github.io/_pages/cv.md

 Education
 ======
-* Master of Science (SM) in Technology and Policy, Massachusetts Institute of Technology, 2023
+* Master of Science (SM) in Technology and Policy, Massachusetts Institute of Technology
-* Bachelor of Arts (BA) in Computer Science, magna cum laude, Wellesley College, 2018
+* Bachelor of Arts (BA) in Computer Science, magna cum laude, Wellesley College

 Past and Current Research Projects
 ======